Our Vision for Teaching and Learning

 We run a coaching course for our staff to develop them as leaders in their field.
-We also run a two day Teaching and Learning Conference in February that gives access to bespoke training and updates on pedagogical teaching and research; as well as inspirational speakers like Mark Burns and Tom Sherrington.
+We also run a two day Teaching and Learning Conference in Spring that gives access to bespoke training and updates on pedagogical teaching and research; as well as inspirational speakers like Mark Burns and Tom Sherrington.

 Students are afforded challenge in their lessons to achieve the best they can and maximise their potential.
 As part of our Faculty Development Time, staff are kept up to date with pedagogical research and practices that insist on high expectations to be able to stretch and challenge students.
 Faculty areas have specific challenge activities identified that are relatable to the subjects for every year group.
 At The Adeyfield Academy we use methods such as Stretch and Challenge boards, Secret Mission cards, Answer Challenge and Build questioning, as well as tailor-made differentiation for identified students to ensure that rapid progress is made and teaching time is used to the full.

 The Department for Education (DfE) provides all secondary schools with a Literacy and Numeracy Catch-up Premium to support Year 7 students who did not achieve the Key Stage 2 standard of a scaled score of 100 or more in English and Maths.